SPS produces some medicines and condition-specific advice during pregnancy which we would always advise checking first.

 You may be interested in our other pages in this area: Questions to ask when giving advice on medicines in pregnancy, Assessing risk v benefit and informing the treatment decision, Principles of prescribing in pregnancy and Formulating your advice about use of medicines in pregnancy.

-If the information is not available on the SPS website or the information resources listed, or if your clinical scenario is complex, we would suggest you seek further advice from your regional MI centre.
+If the information is not available on the SPS website or the information resources listed, or if your clinical scenario is complex, we would suggest you seek further advice from the Medicines Advice service.

 Primary resource suggestions

-In addition to our own resources, we particularly recommend the following top 3:
+In addition to our own resources, we particularly recommend the following: